ChickenWhisky/Delta_SusAd_Task1/README.md

 # Delta SysAd Task-1

-Hello and welcome to my Delta Inductions Task 1 for the Sysad domain To begin open up the terminal and enter the following commands
+Hello and welcome to my Delta Inductions Task 1 for the Sysad domain.
+To begin open up the terminal and enter the following commands

 ## On Starting the server